coreui/coreui-pro/docs/content/forms/multi-select.md

 {{< js-docs id="multiSelectHeaderSnippet" name="multi-select-header" file="docs/assets/js/snippets/multi-select-header.js" >}}

-## Selectable groups & indeterminate state
+## Selectable groups

-The checkbox indicator is rendered with CSS, so it supports a third, indeterminate state without any real `<input>` element.
-Enable `optionsGroupsSelectable` to turn each group label into a tri-state checkbox that toggles the whole group, and set `selectAllStyle: 'checkbox'` (the default) to give the built-in select all button the same `none` / `all` / `indeterminate` behavior.
-The checkbox indicators follow each section's own `*Style` option (`optionsStyle`, `optionsGroupsStyle`, `selectAllStyle`, all defaulting to `'checkbox'`) and require `multiple`.
+Enable `optionsGroupsSelectable` to turn each group label into its own tri-state checkbox that toggles the whole group.
+Because the indicator is rendered with CSS, it supports a third, `indeterminate` state — shown when only some of a group's options are selected — without any real `<input>` element.
+The same tri-state logic drives the header [select all](#select-all) button when `selectAllStyle: 'checkbox'`.
+Each section's indicator follows its own `*Style` option (`optionsStyle`, `optionsGroupsStyle`, `selectAllStyle`, all defaulting to `'checkbox'`) and requires `multiple`.

 {{< example stackblitz_pro="true" stackblitz_add_js="multiSelectIndeterminateSnippet">}}
 <select id="myMultiSelectIndeterminate" class="form-multi-select"></select>